Expert agricultural and rural land solicitors

 Having an easement on your property means that a third party has permission to use your land for a particular purpose.
 The most common easements are right of way or a right to light.

 A farm tenancy is an agreement that allows a farmer who does not own the land to farm it.
-Before entering into a tenancy agreement, it is important to have a full understanding of the implications for you, your business, and your family.
+Before entering into a tenancy agreement, it is important to have a full understanding of the implications for you, your business and your family.

-Having a succession plan in place will not only help to secure business continuity but also prevent a lot of heartache for loved ones, this is particularly relevant with farming businesses where often family and business are very much intertwined.
-For a start many farm properties include the family home and there will be family members who do not want to take on the family business but who you still want to benefit from a share of the assets.
+For a start, many farm properties include the family home, and there will be family members who do not want to take on the family business but who you still want to benefit from a share of the assets.
 Failure to plan could result in a dispute involving the farm business and your family.

 In the event of divorce, farms can be more complicated than other assets.
 Farms are often inherited by one party prior to a marriage and can be owned by various members of a family.
 As such, there can be other parties’ rights and interests to consider.
 Additionally, many farmers will want the asset to be retained because it both generates their income and there is often a desire to leave it to future generations.

-Many of these issues can be prevented if the parties enter into a pre-nuptial agreement before they get married.
-It is also possible to come to a similar agreement during the marriage; this is known as a post-nuptial agreement.
 The agreements create the opportunity to discuss what would happen to the family farm in the event of separation and can be very persuasive when coming to a financial settlement.
-It can also prevent lengthy solicitor negotiations or Court proceedings at a later date.
+They can also prevent lengthy solicitor negotiations or Court proceedings at a later date.

 Disputes among farming families in relation to inheritance of the family farm are common.
-The only way to accurately record your wishes is to draft a Will and put in place a clear succession plan that I discussed with everyone involved in the family and the farm before a senior member of the farming family dies.
+The only way to accurately record your wishes is to draft a Will and put in place a clear succession plan that is discussed with everyone involved in the family and the farm before a senior member of the farming family dies.